 "The number of pregnant and breastfeeding women in Malawi with HIV who started life-saving antiretroviral treatment increased by more than 700 percent in one year, according to a study in CDC's Morbidity and Mortality Weekly Report.
 The "...

 Fulyzaq Side Effects Center

-Fulyzaq (crofelemer) is a prescription antidiarrheal medication that is used to treat and relieve symptoms of non-infectious diarrhea in HIV/AIDS patients taking antiretroviral therapy.
-The most commonly reported side effects experienced from taking Fulyzaq are upper respiratory tract infections, bronchitis, cough, and flatulence (gas).
+Fulyzaq (crofelemer) is an antidiarrheal medication used to treat and relieve symptoms of non-infectious diarrhea in HIV/AIDS patients taking antiretroviral therapy.
+Common side effects of Fulyzaq include:

 The recommended dose for Fulyzaq is one 125 mg delayed-release tablet taken orally twice a day, with or without food.
 It was not shown to have significant interactions with drugs used to treat HIV.

 There are no adequate, well-controlled studies of the effects of Fulyzaq in pregnant women.
 This drug should be used during pregnancy only if clearly needed.
 It is not known whether crofelemer is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for adverse reactions in nursing infants from Fulyzaq, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Our Fulyzaq (crofelemer) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.